REALWorld Law

 Belgium

-Most lease contracts contain a provision providing that all costs and rental charges, including taxes relating to the leased premises, are to be covered by the tenant.
+Most lease contracts contain a provision stating that all costs and rental charges, including taxes relating to the leased premises, are to be covered by the tenant.
 These costs generally include the maintenance and repair of common areas used by all tenants.
 The tenant will pay a percentage of these costs in proportion to their share in the building/property.

-Under the Walloon pop-up lease Decree, it is expressly mentioned that charges are considered to be included in the rent, unless agreed otherwise.
+Under the Walloon pop-up lease Decree, it is expressly stated that charges are considered to be included in the rent, unless agreed otherwise.
 Such a provision is not included in the Flemish pop-up lease Decree nor in the Brussels Capital pop-up lease Ordinance, in which case the provisions of the Civil Code apply allowing for the allocation of charges to the tenant at their actual cost, unless agreed otherwise.

 Bosnia-Herzegovina